Deitox/kestrel_engine/projects/kestrel_lab/README.md

 ## Goal

 Shoot the moving blue targets.
-When all targets are destroyed, a new wave spawns.
+When all targets are destroyed, the next wave spawns after a short delay and ramps up in size.

+## Scripted Engine Tests

+- Events: bullets emit `target_destroyed`, main script listens and drives scoring + hit FX.
+- Timers: wave respawn uses `timer_start/timer_fired`, with a `next_wave` countdown stat.